steamclock/bluejay/README.md

 Note how we have a nested `Sendable` in this slightly more complicated model, as well as making use of the `combine` helper function to group and to arrange the data bytes in a particular order.

+#### Sending and Receiving Primitives

+In some cases, you may want to send or receive data that is simple enough that creating a custom struct that implements `Sendable` or `Receivable` to hold it is unnecessarily complicated.
+For those cases, Bluejay also retroactively conforms several built-in Swift types to `Sendable` and `Receivable`. `Int8`, `Int16`, `Int32`, `Int64`, `UInt8`, `UInt16`, `UInt32`, `UInt64`, `Data` and `String`are all conformed to both protocols and so can be sent or received directly.

+`Int` and `UInt` are intentionally not conformed.
+Values are sent and/or received at a specific bit width.
+The intended bit width for an `Int` is ambiguous, and trying to use one often indicates a programmer error, in the form of not considering the bit width the Bluetooth device is expecting on a characteristic.

+`String` is sent and/or received UTF8 encoded.

 ## Interactions

 Once you have your data modelled using either the `Receivable` or `Sendable` protocol, the read, write, and listen APIs in Bluejay should handle the deserialization and serialization seamlessly for you.
 All you need to do is to specify the type for the generic result wrappers: `ReadResult<T>` or `WriteResult<T>`.